rameshsunkara/defer-aye/README.md

 ## Customization | Options

-By default, it listens for the following signals:
+By default, it listens for following signals:

 	os.Interrupt, syscall.SIGTERM, syscall.SIGINT